 Reception Quality

 Satellite reception may be interrupted due to one of the following reasons.

-• The vehicle is parked in an underground parking structure or under a physical obstacle.
+- The vehicle is parked in an underground parking structure or under a physical obstacle. - Dense tree coverage may interrupt reception in the form of short audio mutes.